Qerdandi/Projects/Pill Dispenser/README.md

   <img width="720" alt="electric_circuit" src="https://user-images.githubusercontent.com/73184884/192292360-7244d05f-bba9-489b-8269-bbe5ee175003.jpg">
 </p>

-## Features:
+## III.
+Features

-Here is an overview of the interface of the application coded on Unity:
+Behold the user-friendly interface of our Unity application:

 <p align="center">
   <img width="720" alt="pill_dispenser_app" src="https://user-images.githubusercontent.com/73184884/192194851-119b0d8e-c188-4769-a67e-69cc5139f70b.jpg">
 </p>

-As we can see, this application is divided into 2 parts:
+The application is divided into two main sections:

-- Data monitoring: this panel allows you to track the humidity and temperature for optimal pill storage (values become red if there is poor pill storage).
-The number intakes remaining allows to know when the change of the wheel is needed.
+- **Data Monitoring**: This panel allows you to keep a close eye on humidity and temperature, ensuring optimal pill storage.
+Values turn red when conditions are unfavorable.
+It also displays the number of remaining intakes, ensuring you know when it's time to refill the dispenser.

-- Set-up: this 2 panels allow to activate or not the alarms as well as to configure the intake hours for each day.
+- **Set-up**: These two panels enable you to activate alarms and configure intake schedules for each day.
+This feature simplifies experimental tests by allowing you to change parameters at intervals.

-> Here it is every x seconds for easier experimental tests.
+Once the connection is established between the application and the Arduino microcontroller of the pill dispenser, you can effortlessly send set-up parameters to the pill dispenser, ensuring it operates according to your preferences.

-When the connection is established between the application and the Arduino microcontroller of the pill dispenser, it is possible to send set-up parameters to the pill dispenser.
-Then, it will be updated.
+**Transforming Medication Management, One Pill at a Time!**

-## State:
+## IV.
+Project Status

 - [ ] Work in progress
 - [X] Work completed